DCBX INFO VIDEOS AND COOL INFO!

 A. Multiple ballrooms throughout the hotel have music and themes.
 Dedicated Ballrooms will have the best DJs in many genres including Latin/Dance music such as Bachata, Authentic Bachata, Salsa, Timba/Cuban Salsa Kizomba, Zouk, Reggae, Brazilian, and mixed genre Ballrooms!

 Q. How many ballrooms are included?

 A. DCBX offers 4+ ballrooms to choose from.
 For more detailed information on Ballrooms in different genres.
 A good way to find out whats playing in each ballroom is to search our Scheduling page under the tab on the right side by clicking on â€œBallroom Musicâ€ or using the search feature to search a feature of music.

 Q. Where are the ballrooms located?

-A. DCBX has music and dancing in SEVEN (7) Ballrooms throughout the Hotel in many genres.
-All of the ballroom are located on the Lower Ballroom Level of the Hotel.
+A. DCBX has music and dancing in Multiple Ballrooms throughout the Hotel in many genres.
+All of the ballrooms are located on the Lower Ballroom Level of the Hotel.
 Main Ballroom is where our Main Stage is located with VIP Seat Passholders will have their seats close to the Main Stage, with room for dancing, and roped off.
-All other passholders will have general seating and standing room beyond the roped off and secured space.
+All other pass holders will have general seating and standing room beyond the roped-off and secured space.

 Q. How do I access the VIP Seating area?

-A. Security will allow VIP wristband holders to sit in the designated VIP seats.
+A. Security will allow VIP wristband holders to sit in the designated VIP seats, front section.

 Q. Where will workshops be held?